wdgdc/wordpress-theme/README.md

 $ npm run build
 ```

-This is a set of tasks to be run in sequence to compile the Vendor files, CSS and then JavaScript files.
+This is a set of tasks to be run in the following order:

+1. Compile vendor files
+2. In parallel compile CSS & JS files

 ##### build:vendor

 ```
-$ npm run gulp -- build:vendor
+$ npm run build:vendor
 ```

 1. Generate a custom built Modernizr file based on usage from the project's CSS & JS.